 - Keep the CTA clear.
 A vague CTA will not help your cause.
 If your offer is a free white paper, then your CTA should say “Download our White Paper on X.”

 - And lastly, now that you have the CTA on your page – make sure it visually contrasts from the page content and appears to be clickable.
 Often times, text-links or non-contrasting buttons don’t appear to be clickable.
 You want your visitors to be able to find your CTA’s easily and get them clicking.
 Make your CTA’s a contrasting color from the overall color scheme of your page while still fitting in with the overall styling of the design and page.

 CTA’s really are vital players in the inbound marketing game and should always be carefully considered.
 A good rule to remember is that CTA’s should never point to your homepage of your website.
-Even if you’re offer pertains to a specific product or content that lives on your homepage, always send visitors to a dedicated landing page to learn more about said product or content offer.
+Even if your offer pertains to a specific product or content that lives on your homepage, always send visitors to a dedicated landing page to learn more about said product or content offer.